-For mild sleep apnea cases, the lack of oxygen forces the apnea suffer awake to quickly take loud, gasping breaths.
-This short period of wakefulness disrupts the body’s normal sleep patterns and contributes to fatigue, sleepiness, and poor concentration during the day, and like snoring often affects the sufferer’s partner too.
+For mild sleep apnea cases, the lack of oxygen forces the apnea sufferer awake to quickly take loud, gasping breaths.
+This short period of wakefulness disrupts the body’s normal sleep patterns and contributes to fatigue, sleepiness, and poor concentration during the day, and, like snoring, often affects the sufferer’s partner too.

 The more severe the sleep apnea, the more frequently the breathing is stopped and for longer periods of time.
 In addition, the gasping wake-ups can further interfere with your ability to get a good night’s rest.
-The good news is that Allen Park Dental Care near Dearborn, MI can help with sleep apnea treatment.
-If left untreated, the prolonged effects of nighttime oxygen deprivation can include:
+The good news is that our sleep apnea dentist at Allen Park Dental Care near Dearborn MI can help with sleep apnea treatment.

 - Cardiovascular problems and high blood pressure as your heart has to work harder with less oxygen

 - Diabetes, stroke, and erectile dysfunction due to irregular blood flow

 - Falling asleep while driving or operating machinery

 At Allen Park Dental Care, near Detroit, sleep apnea is typically diagnosed through a combination of a physical examination, medical history review, and a sleep study.
 During the physical examination, the dentist will look for physical signs of sleep apnea, such as enlarged tonsils or a small jaw.
 The patient will also be asked about their medical history and any symptoms they may be experiencing, such as loud snoring or difficulty staying asleep.
 To confirm the diagnosis, the patient may be referred for an overnight sleep study, which will measure their breathing and brain activity while they sleep.
 This information will then be used to determine the severity of the sleep apnea and develop an appropriate treatment plan.

 Sleep Apnea Treatment Options near Detroit